Use the AARP Auto Buying Program to find your next safe new or used car! Learn more.

 Find more videos »

-With the AARP Community Challenge's celebrating its fifth year, 244 projects received funding.
+With the AARP Community Challenge celebrating its fifth year, 244 projects received funding.
 The Cross New Hampshire Adventure Trail project (above) engaged humans and llamas to install the benches

-Year 4 funded 184 projects — including an inspiring bike lane in Houston (shown) and efforts to help communities during the COVID-19 pandemic
+Year 4 funded 184 projects — including an inspiring bike lane (shown) in Houston, Texas, and help for communities during the COVID-19 pandemic

 Check out the list of 159 winning AARP Community Challenge grantees